extremenetworks/ipfabric-docs/docs/source/_includes/solutions/essentials/register_device_credentials.rst

                                      - nopriv

                                      **Default**: nopriv
-   *priv_pass*                       privacy pass phrase configured on snmp agent.
+   *priv_pass*                       The privacy pass phrase configured on the SNMP agent.
 This is mandatory if snmpv3_priv is "aes128" or "des".

                                      Type: ``string``
    ================================  ======================================================================